nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 The security server runs on the following platforms:

 * Ubuntu Server 14.04 Long-Term Support (LTS) operating system on a 64-bit platform.
 The security server software is distributed as .deb packages through the official X-Road repository at https://artifactory.niis.org/xroad-release-deb/
-* Red Hat Enterprise Linux 7 (RHEL7) operating system on a 64-bit platform.
-The security server software is distributed as .rpm packages through the official X-Road repository at https://artifactory.niis.org/xroad-release-rpm/

 The software can be installed both on physical and virtualized hardware (of the latter, Xen and Oracle VirtualBox have been tested).